Strengthen The Body

 When sunlight isn’t available, for any reason, heat lamps have been my go-to source of light for many, many years.

 Heat lamps are about $3-8/ea at local stores or Amazon.

 Traditional saunas are the gold standard.
 Modern “Far-Infrared” saunas are inferior, because most do not emit the best, most healing frequencies of infrared.

 There are lots of fancy & expensive LEDs to provide infrared (& healing red) light.
 I do not recommend you invest in these expensive items unless you have money to burn.
 Narrow wavelengths are not optimal — and LEDs tend to flicker, which could be disruptive to cellular/brain metabolism.

 Multiple clients have used heat lamps for months — and then bought a very expensive, high-quality red LED light product.
 The red LED product?
 Returned a few weeks later.

 Sweating Is Restorative (Infrared Is Heat)

-If the body is sweating, chances are it’s being exposed to heavy infrared light — via environmental heat or heat released from tissues.
+If the body is sweating, it’s bathing in heavy infrared light — either from environmental heat or heat released from tissues.

 When infrared light (heat) is coursing through the veins, good things happen: metabolically, nutritionally, and for immunity.